leonrom/lscook/README.md

        store JSON.stringify(dat) for key==('cookj_'+key)

  Remarks:
-  - all saved data contan addition prefix 'lscook_', which allows select only necessaries cookies;
+  - all saved data contain additional prefix 'lscook_', which allows select only necessaries cookies;
-  - if window's LS is not available, then data saved on document's Cookie until 31/12/2222
+  - if window's LS is not available, then data will be saved on document's Cookie until 31/12/2222 date
-  - data deleted both,- from LS (if is enabled) and Cookies (always)
+  - data deleted both,- from LS (if is enabled) and from Cookies (always)

  Logging:
-   1) function save on 'console' psewdo-errors:
+   1) function logs on 'console' pseudo-errors:
      - '!' localStorage disabled;
      - '!' fact of deleting of all LS/cookies with 'cookj_' prefix

-   2) function save on 'console' foreseen errors:
+   2) function logs on 'console' foresaw errors:
      - call with (key == nothing) or (key == null);
      - fault on conversion to JSON
      - case (on save) of summary length for cookie exideed 4k